 OHLAB is an award-winning office devoted to urban analysis and cultural research of contemporary society through design, architectural practice and urban strategy.
-OHLAB has been recently described by the Chicago Atheneum as “one of Europe’s most important and emerging young architects of 2014”.
+OHLAB has been recently selected by Dezeen as one of the 6 best emerging interior design studios of 2018 and has been previously described by the Chicago Atheneum as “one of Europe’s most important emerging architects”.

-The office, directed by Paloma Hernaiz and Jaime Oliver, was originally established in Shanghai, moved to Madrid and currently its main office is in Palma de Mallorca where a team of 10 architects and interior designers are working in projects in Mallorca, Madrid, New York, LA and Miami.
+The office, directed by Paloma Hernaiz and Jaime Oliver, was originally established in Shanghai, moved to Madrid and currently its main office is in Palma de Mallorca where a team of 18 architects, interior designers and building engineers are working in a variety of projects.

 Paloma Hernaiz received her diploma in Architecture from the ETSAM in Madrid and Master of Science in Adv.
 Arch.
 Design degree from Columbia University in New York.
 Following her diploma she worked in the Royal Institute of British Architects (RIBA) in London pursuing historical research.
 Prior establishing her own office she gained 9 years of professional experience in architectural offices of different countries where she had the opportunity of pursuing projects of very different scales and requirements.
 In Madrid she collaborated with Estudio Lamela / Richard Rogers Partnership; in New York she was working with G-tects where she collaborated with the office of Frank O. Gehry; in China she worked in Shanghai and Beijing at the Office of Metropolitan Architecture (OMA).